slviajero/tinybasic/MANUAL.md

 In non buffered mode the display driver has the following functions:

 The cursor of the display can be accessed special variables @X and @Y. Both variables are read/write.
 One can find out where the cursor is and set its position.
-Output with PUT &2 and PRINT &2 goes to the next cursor postion.
+Output with PUT &2 and PRINT &2 goes to the next cursor position.

 ASCII character 7 is the bell character.
 It calls the dspbell() function which is empty by default.
 Any action can be implemented here.